The Kitselas, among other Native groups, were self-governing long before European contact.

 The Kitselas Treaty Team and negotiators from both the Governments of BC and Canada usually meet monthly to negotiate chapters in the Final Agreement.

-The Kitselas Negotiations Team is made up of:
+The Kitselas Treaty Team is made up of:

 The Tsimshian First Nations Treaty Society (TFNTS) represents both Kitselas and Kitsumkalum First Nations at their respective negotiations table.
-Therefore, while both nations are negotiating their own final agreements, the nations and treaty teams work closely together.
+While both nations are negotiating their own final agreements, the nations and treaty teams work closely together.

 Each negotiations session usually lasts three days.
 Negotiations are broken down into sessions, with each session scheduled on separate days: